Bathurst 1000: Group A Era

-In 1987, the Bathurst 1000 became a round of the short lived 1987 World Touring Car Championship, resulting in European teams racing against local Australian teams in the 1000.
+In 1987, the Bathurst 1000 became a round of the shortlived World Touring Car Championship, resulting in European teams racing against local Australian teams in the 1000.
 The resulting culture clash caused considerable angst between officials and team management.
 Since the start of Group A in Australia, CAMS local scrutineers diligently applied the Group A regulations as written.
 The global organising body FISA, a subsidiary of the Fédération Internationale de l'Automobile (FIA), allowed more liberal, negotiated interpretations "back home".
-Some European teams, most prominently the Ford Europe backed Eggenberger Motorsport, ran questionable vehicles.
+Some European teams, most prominently the Ford Europe–backed Eggenberger Motorsport, ran questionable vehicles.
 With the race complete, it was still unclear as to who was the legitimate winner.
 Eggenberger's cars finished first and second on the road but were disqualified months later due to bodywork irregularities.
-The race win was therefore awarded to third placed Peter Brock, who drove two of his Holden VL Commodore SS Group A cars during the race.
+The race win was therefore awarded to third-placed Peter Brock, who drove two of his Holden VL Commodore SS Group A cars during the race.
 Brock broke his '05' HDT Commodore early in the event so he and co-driver David Parsons took over the team's second car, the #10 Commodore of Peter McLeod, to cross the line third behind the two Sierras.
 It was to be Brock's ninth and final Bathurst 1000 win.

 Local Sierra teams dominated and won the next two Bathurst 1000s.
-1988 saw Tony Longhurst and Tomas Mezera win in their Frank Gardner-prepared, RS500.
-In the 1989 race Peter Brock claimed pole in his record 6th pole at Bathurst and his first for Ford or anything but a Holden.
+1988 saw Tony Longhurst and Tomas Mezera win in their Frank Gardner–prepared RS500.
+In the 1989 race, Peter Brock claimed his record-setting 6th pole at Bathurst, his first in anything but a Holden.
 Dick Johnson and John Bowe won a hard-fought race ahead of Allan Moffat Racing's all-German combination of Klaus Niedzwiedz and Frank Biela.

 In 1990 the Sierras again proved strong, but the HRT Commodore of Allan Grice and Win Percy prevailed.
 Their Holden VL Commodore SS Group A SV was able to set a fast pace early in the race which the Sierras could match but not sustain due to reliability issues, mostly with tyre wear.
 The HRT claimed a popular Bathurst victory for Holden after three seasons of Sierra domination.